-When locking the doors with the power lock switch and a door is open, the doors will lock five seconds after the last door is closed.
+When locking the doors with the power lock switch and a door or the liftgate is open, the doors will lock five seconds after the last door is closed.
 You will hear three chimes to signal that the delayed locking feature is in use.

-Pressing the power lock switch will override the delayed locking feature and immediately lock all the doors.
+Pressing the power lock switch twice will override the delayed locking feature and immediately lock all the doors.